 Load Ninja is a performance testing tool that will allow you to do load tests without spending too much time.
 Instead of using load emulators, this tool will let you use real browsers.
 Plus, it has the power to increase the test coverage without lessening the quality.

 WebLOAD is a web testing tool with incredible IDE, analytic dashboard, and load generation console.
 It supports major web techs, has a powerful correlation engine, and has flexible functionality.

 If you're looking for a scriptless load testing tool, LoadUI Pro would be an excellent choice.
 It will let you quickly automate your load tests and access detailed reports.

 StresStimulus supports three language scripts.
 It's perfect for both web and mobile application performance testing.
 Plus, allow you to determine the scalability of your software, especially when under heavy traffic.
 StresStimulus also have the power to record test results to give you better data analysis.

 Jmeter is a free tool that you can use for performance testing.
 Compared to other testing tools, this one will require less effort when creating scripts.
 Its analytic dashboard is detailed yet easy to navigate and understand.
 Aside from that, Jmeter also supports all kinds of JAVA-based apps.

 HP Performance tester is a low-cost performance testing tool.
 Despite the affordability, it's one of the best performance testing tools out there, especially for utilization tracking.
 In addition, it can accurately determine performance issues at an early stage.

 Rational Performance Tester

 Performance testing has the power to help you bring one of the best software on the market.
 It can detect issues just before releasing your app to keep its excellent reputation.
-Keep in mind to follow the testing process and design a great testing strategy to meet your goals.
+Keep in mind to follow the testing process, including the performance testing best practices.
+Also, design a great testing strategy to meet your goals.